bennysteepz/singlingo/README.md

 ## 🧠 Learning Method

 Language is best learned with emotion, music, and rhythm.
-**Karaoke Lingo** doesn't test you — it lets you vibe your way to fluency.
+**Sing Lingo** doesn't test you — it lets you vibe your way to fluency.

 ---